News | David Chicoine

 At Cornell, Haley plans on pursuing her research interests in archaeology, soundscapes, and materiality.

-Congratulations to Dr. Kenneth Suherland who graduated at LSU summer commencement following the completion of a PhD dissertation entitled "What Macrofloral and Faunal are Cooking?
+Congratulations to Dr. Kenneth Sutherland who graduated at LSU summer commencement following the completion of a PhD dissertation entitled "What Macrofloral and Faunal are Cooking?
 A Synthesis of Early Horizon Foodways in the Nepeña Valley, Peru."

 Well done!